shankarchawla1776/Rustplete/README.md

 1. Clone the repository to your local machine.

-2. Navigate to main.rs and run the project
+2. Navigate to the project and run it with cargo.
 ```sh
 cd rusty-notes
 cargo build --release